 So why did the crack epidemic stop?
 Many experts believe it was the crack users themselves who made the drug seem undesirable — especially since they were so addicted.
 "You don't find much crack use among the young," said Jean L. Scott, an employee at a drug rehabilitation center in 1999.
 "These people saw a whole generation go bad on crack."

-Harlem resident Selena Jones, who grew up with a mother who was addicted to crack, agreed with that sentiment.
+Harlem resident Selena Jones, who grew up with a mother who was addicted to crack, agreed.
 "I remember being 10 years old, and having to take control of my own life," said Jones.
 "We were eating cornmeal pancakes without syrup for dinner — crack vials all over the floor."

 After reading about the crack epidemic, find out why cocaine was once prescribed by doctors as a miracle cure.
 Then, learn about the opioid crisis sweeping the country today.